AishwaryaDodmani/dockerTraining/README.md

 Using the `EXPOSE <port>` command you tell Docker which ports should be open and can be bound to.
 We now need to define the command that launches the application.

 The CMD line in a Dockerfile defines the default command to run when a container is launched.

 Example:

 `cmd -a "arga value" -b argb-value`

-**Note:**An alternative approach to CMD is ENTRYPOINT.
+**Note**:An alternative approach to CMD is ENTRYPOINT.

 **Dockerfile and the commands for a nodejs app**